Celebrating Guy Stern's Memory: Remembering, Forgetting, and Sharing Thursday October 24th and Friday October 25th

 Friday October 25th Symposium at Student Center (Hilberry AB)

-Associate Dean of CLAS and Distinguished Service Professor Professor Ed Cackett (Physics and Astronomy)
+Associate Dean of CLAS and Distinguished Service Professor, Ed Cackett (Physics and Astronomy)

 Donald Haase: Remembering Guy